SEVEN STEPS TO THE REST OF GOD

 Numerous pastors and teachers are lulling their audiences to sleep with smooth words, promising them money, power, a “rapture” to remove them from trouble.
 They are in error.
 They are not hearing from the Lord.
 They, and those who follow them, will suffer greatly in the days to come.
 Zion will be purified by fire.

-When the Lord shall have washed away the filth of the daughters of Zion, and shall have purged the blood of Jerusalem from the midst thereof by the spirit of judgment, and by the spirit of burning.
-(Isaiah 4:4)
+When the Lord has washed away the filth of the daughters of Zion, and purged the blood of Jerusalem from her midst, by the spirit of judgment and by the spirit of burning, (Isaiah 4:4)

 Many passages of the Prophets speak of the coming of Christ to purify His saints with the fires of Divine judgment.